 - A student may drop a course through the 14th calendar day of a semester or proportionately equivalent dates during other sessions: a "drop" will not appear on your transcript, as the class simply "disappears." - After the 14th calendar day period, students may withdraw from a course through Workday until the 49th calendar day of a semester or proportionally equivalent dates during other sessions: a "WD" will appear on the student's transcript. - A withdrawal may affect your financial aid, eligibility for on-campus employment and eligibility for insurance, so speak with an advisor for details.
-Questions regarding registration can be addressed by the Office of the Registrar, 330-972-5400.
+Questions regarding registration can be addressed by the Office of the Registrar, 330-9725400.
 Read more about the official University Withdrawal Policy. - The student will need to contact the registrar's office to determine the procedure for attaining refunds on tuition.
 Contact information is found on the university web site.

-Program Schedule, Vacations, Holidays, and Leaves of Absence:
+Program Schedule, Vacations, Holidays:

-- The program follows all university calendars for semester begin and end dates and holidays. - Students requesting a vacation will be required to meet with the Program Director to discuss feasibility. - A leave of absence can be granted for the inability to continue in the program due to financial, health, or other appropriate reasons.
-The student must meet with the Program Director to complete the Leave of Absence Paperwork.
-The student's program completion date will be extended to cover the leave of absence.
+- The program follows all university calendars for semester begin and end dates and holidays. - Students requesting a vacation will be required to meet with the Program Director to discuss feasibility.